MatthiasNickles/diff-SAT/README.md

 Example grounder call using [Clingo](https://potassco.org/clingo/) (observe the required `--trans-ext=all` argument):

-    clingo myLogicProg.lp --trans-ext=all --pre=aspif > myDelSATInputFile.aspif
+    clingo myLogicProg.lp --trans-ext=all --pre=aspif > myDiffSATInputFile.aspif

-(Observe that Clingo is only used to generate the proper ground form of the input program; delSAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.)
+(Observe that Clingo is only used to generate the proper ground form of the input program; diff-SAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.)

 The final input file can then be created by appending the `pats` and `cost` lines (if any) to the ASPIF or DIMACS file, each starting in a new line.

 ##### Probabilistic rules in PASPIF (Probabilistic ASPIF) #####

-Alternatively to the previous extension of ASPIF files with "pats" and "cost" lines, since version 0.5, delSAT also understands ASPIF format enhanced with a new rule type - _probabilistic rules_.
+Alternatively to the previous extension of ASPIF files with "pats" and "cost" lines, since version 0.5, diff-SAT also understands ASPIF format enhanced with a new rule type - _probabilistic rules_.

 Probabilistic rules are defined using aspif statements of the form